benbrittain/my-react-router-app/README.md

-A demo of setting up a multi-language rust + javascript buck2 project
+A demo of setting up a multi-language rust + javascript buck2 project.
+Very rudimentary and a work in progress.

 ## Example
 ```